swiftlang/swift-foundation/Proposals/0017-expanded-calendar-support.md

 Some calendars added by this proposal have a unique feature of "leap days", where two consecutive days can have the same numeric value.
 This new feature will have impact on APIs that search/match dates.

-This property will be called isAdhikaDay, to indicate it is used in Hindu calendars which are the only calendars that has this feature.
+This property will be called `isRepeatedDay`.
 More details about the naming is provided in the section `Alternatives considered` at the end of the document.

 ## Detailed design